CachyOS/install-scripts/README.md

 # install-scripts
-scripts needed for installation process
+scripts and files needed for installation process and configuration